YuehuaOu/Viral-Host-Hunter/README.md

 --result_file results.csv
 ```

-This script has the same parameters as the one above, which you can refer to.
-Run `vhh-predict-multi -h` to view the command-line help message.
+Similarily, run `vhh-predict-multi -h` to view all parameters and help message.

-### 4.4 Training with Your Own Data
+## 4.2  Training with Custom Datasets

-**Preparing your own dataset**

-If you want to retrain our model using a new dataset, you need to prepare protein sequence FASTA files in the following format:
+To retrain VirHostHunter using a custom dataset:

+### 4.2.1 Prepare Custom Dataset

+- Provide protein and DNA FASTA files.
-- Add host information in the format of ` #<host>` at the end of each FASTA definition line for the program to extract labels.
+- Add host labels in the format #`<host>` at the end of each FASTA header.
 For example:

 ```fasta
 >GCF_944325205_gene_1582 #Desulfovibrionaceae